tkhquang/KCD2Tools/LootBeacon/README.md

 - The "PickableItem" class doesn't contain all pickable items in the game (for example, torches may not be highlighted)
 - Some items might be highlighted but still can't be picked up, and some pickable items might not be highlighted
 - Performance may decrease if highlighting many objects at once in dense areas
-- This is an early version that needs further testing - please report any issues you encounter

 ## Credits